Python-GIS-book/site/source/back-matter/md/glossary.md

 Computer
   We use the definition of a computer given by {cite}`Zelle2017`: "A machine that stores and manipulates information under the control of a changeable program."

+Data model
+  A data model is an conceptual (abstract) model that shows how elements of data are organized and how they relate to one another in a standardized manner and how the data relate to properties of real-world entities.
+Examples of data models are e.g. vector data model consisting of points, lines and areas; and raster data model constituted of a grid-like structure that hold the values for each grid cell.

 Data type
   An attribute defining the characteristics of a value in a program.